BIGBOOTYKOUSHIK/Software/README.md

 background styles (**Stars**, **Grid**, **Dots**, **Stripes** or **Solid**).
 The card theme can be changed between **Numbers**, **Letters**, **Colors**, **Animals** and **Emojis**.
-In the **Colors** theme, matched cards display the actual color instead of text.
+In the **Colors** theme, matched cards display the actual color instead of text using a palette of vibrant shades.
 If a saved theme is missing, the game falls back to **Numbers**.
 Your selections are stored in the save file so the game remembers them next time.